qingbol/CpSc8050_function_type/README.md

 ## Introduction:

-This project aimed to explian the result of RNN, which is used to predict the function type signature(argument numbers/types), by the method proposed in LEMNA.
+This project aimed to explian the result of RNN, which is used to predict the function type signature(argument numbers/types), by the method that is called LEMNA proposed in the paper of
+"LEMNA: Explaining Deep Learning based Security Applications".
-I follow paper of "Neural Nets Can Learn Function Type Signatures From Binaries" to build the RNN based on the dataset that contains 5168 binaries.
-The author didn't give some detailed information to run the project and didn't release some scripts, such as the scripts used to get the function list.
+I followed the method proposed in the paper of "Neural Nets Can Learn Function Type Signatures From Binaries" to build the RNN based on the dataset that contains 5168 binaries.
+The author didn't give enough detailed information of how to run the project and didn't release some scripts, such as the scripts used to get the function list.
 So I developed some scripts by myself and managed to run the project. <br />
 Because the structure of the dataset is totally different from that of LEMNA, so